-Ms. Joseph has been newly assigned as Assistant Principal at Laura C. Saunders.
+Ms. Joseph was newly assigned as Assistant Principal at Laura C. Saunders for the 2005-2006 school year.
 Prior to her assignment as assistant principal, Ms. Joseph taught 3rd - 5th grades at Airbase Elementary School.
 Ms. Joseph was the grade chairperson in both 2000 and 2001.
 From 2002-2005, she advanced to the position of Lead Teacher, where she assisted Administration and worked alongside the teachers assisting in coaching and mentoring.
 At Airbase Elementary School, Ms. Joseph was instrumental in setting up tutoring programs and maintaining student achievement.
 In 2004, Ms. Joseph sponsored the Future Educators of American program.
 She has served on the EESAC and PTA committees.